AshleyB1021/Project-4/README.md

 ## Model Development:
-In the model development phase, we tested two different machine learning algorithms: logistic regression and decision tree.
+In the model development phase, we tested three different machine learning algorithms: logistic regression, decision tree, and random forest.
 Each model underwent data preprocessing, including standardization and train-test splitting, before training and evaluation.
+Logistic regression was chosen for its simplicity and interpretability, while the decision tree was selected for its ability to handle non-linear relationships.
+The random forest model was included for its ensemble learning capabilities, which can improve predictive performance by combining multiple decision trees.
+These models were evaluated based on accuracy, confusion matrix, classification report, and ROC-AUC score to determine their effectiveness in predicting diabetes

 ## Results: